f4exb/sdrangel/Readme.md

 Linux only.

 SDRplay devices are supported through the [libmirisdr-4](https://github.com/f4exb/libmirisdr-4) library found in this very same Github space.
 There is no package distribution for this library and you will have to clone it, build and install it in your system.
-However Windows and Debian packages of SDRangel contain a pre-compiled version of this library.
+However Debian packages of SDRangel contain a pre-compiled version of this library.

 If you use your own location for libmirisdr-4 install directory you need to specify library and include locations with cmake.
 For example with `/opt/install/libmirisdr` the following defines must be added on `cmake` command line: